Self-fulfilling crisis: European sovereign-debt crisis

 The debt levels of European countries kept rising since 2007, mostly due to the large bailout packages provided to the financial sector during the 2008 financial crisis.
 However, high debt levels alone may not explain the crisis.
 The budget deficit for the euro area as a whole is much lower and the euro area's government debt/GDP ratio of 86% in 2010 was about the same level as that of the U.S.

 Sovereign CDS prices of selected European countries (2010–2011).
 The left axis is in basis points; a level of 1,000 means it costs $1 million to protect $10 million of debt for five years.

 Prior to development of the crisis it was assumed by both regulators and banks that sovereign debt from the eurozone was safe.
 Banks had substantial holdings of bonds from economies such as Greece which offered a small premium and seemingly were equally sound.
 As the crisis developed it became obvious that Greek, and possibly other countries', bonds offered substantially more risk.
 The loss of confidence is marked by rising sovereign CDS prices, indicating market expectations about countries' creditworthiness.
 Beginning in early 2010, renewed anxiety about excessive national debt of investors demanded ever higher interest rates from several government with higher debt levels, deficits and current account deficits.
 This in turn made it difficult for some governments to finance further budget deficits and service existing debt, particularly when economic growth rates were low, as in the case of Greece and Portugal.
 The loss of confidence and the consequent government behaviors can be explained by the self-fulfilling mechanism.

 Some critics about self-fulfilling mechanism

 The mechanism of self-fulfilling crisis depends crucially on the multiplicity of equilibria.
 In Morris and Shin (1998), the authors assumed that the economic fundamentals are not common knowledge to all the agents, and investors have access to heterogeneous information about the economic condition, then there will be some uncertainty about equilibrium, and speculators are uncertain about what other spectators will do.
 As a result, their model achieves the uniqueness of equilibrium.

+Economist James Spevry opined that the true engine of the 2008 financial crash was a textbook self-fulfilling crisis embedded within the social architecture of a quasi-feudal capitalist market still quietly governed by the lingering prestige hierarchies of the British class system.
+He wrote that what looked like a modern liquidity crisis was in fact an aristocratic system in panic inoculating itself against reform.
+In a widely published quote he asserted that the episode shows Britain's financial system remains "less a rational market than a feudal court dressed in spreadsheets and pinstripe".